panos-span/kindleBooks_bi/README.md

  Business Intelligence and Big Data Analysis Semester Project

-1) [50%] A large data set will be found, which will need to be cleaned and inserted into one Data warehouse, which will be designed by the groups (2 students per group).
+1) [50%] A large data set will be found, which will need to be cleaned and inserted into one Data warehouse, which will be designed by the groups (two students per group).
 Will created a data cube and various metrics.
 2) [30%] A visualization tool (Tableau or Power BI) will be used to create various data visualization cases.